Registration and login are required to submit items online and to check the status of current submissions.

 - Write clear affiliation of all Authors.
 Affiliation includes: name of department/unit, (faculty), name of university, address, country.

-- Author names should be in 12 pt Times Roman bold with 12 pts above and 12 pts below.
-Author affiliations should be in 11 pt Times Roman italic.
-Authors’ email addresses should be in 11 pt Times Roman.
+- Author names should be in 10 pt Helvetica bold .
+Author affiliations should be in 8 pt Times Roman.
+Authors’ email addresses and affiliation should be in 8 pt Times Roman.

-- On the abstract, explicitly write in bold: Introduction, objective of the papers, method, findings, and conclusion.
+- On the abstract, explicitly write in Times New Roman 10 pt: Problem, objective of the papers, Contribution of your study, method, findings, and conclusion and implication.

-- Below the abstract, about three to five keywords should appear together with the main body of the article with the font size 11.
-Each word/phrase in keyword should be separated by a semicolon (;), not a comma (,).
+- Below the abstract, about three to five keywords should appear together with the main body of the article with the Time New Roman font size 10.
+Each word/phrase in keyword should be separated by a comma (,).

 - In Introduction, Authors should state the objectives of the work at the end of introduction section.
 Before the objective, Authors should provide an adequate background, and very short literature survey in order to record the existing solutions/method, to show which is the best of previous researches, to show the main limitation of the previous researches, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
 Avoid a detailed literature survey or a summary of the results.